Skip to content

 The U.S. government's antisemitism strategy notes that holding Jewish Americans collectively responsible for Israel's policies can cross into discrimination and hate.

-U.S. National Strategy to Counter Antisemitism (White House, 2023)
+U.S. National Strategy to Counter Antisemitism (State Department, 2023)

 What the record shows

 Criticizing Israel's government is not antisemitic.
 Israelis argue about their own government every day, and U.S. policy documents draw a line between policy debate and attacks on people for being Jewish.
-(White House: National strategy to counter antisemitism)
+(U.S. Department of State: National strategy to counter antisemitism (2023))

 What crosses the line: using "Zionist" to mean "Jew," telling Jewish citizens they cannot really belong to their own country, or treating synagogues and student groups as enemy bases for a foreign power.
-(Britannica: Zionism)
+(U.S. State Department: IHRA working definition of antisemitism)

 Policy criticism names laws, leaders, and decisions.
 Dual-loyalty talk targets people for who they are.
 Jews, like many diaspora groups, may care about more than one country.
 That is ordinary life, not treason.
-(White House: National strategy on antisemitism)
+(Pew Research Center: Jewish Americans in 2020)

 Words like this do not stay online only.
 Over and over, the same kinds of claims showed up before laws, riots, and violence aimed at Jews.
 Spotting the repeat pattern is one way to slow it down.